5 Unhealthy Stress-Induced Habits to Avoid - And What To Do Instead

 You’ll be able to handle your stress and show up better for your loved ones in the long run, if you make self-care a top priority and work it into your schedule as such.
 For more information on how to make self-care an integral part of your day, check out our free guide for self-care tips and tricks.

 If you find that you’re too anxious from the day to wind down at night, try some mindfulness and breathing exercises as you lay in bed.
 Relax your body before getting under the covers by taking a warm bath or shower.
-Certain supplements can also help support an evening relaxation routine, such as Downshift CBN + CBD Oil.
+Certain products can also help support an evening relaxation routine, such as Downshift CBN + CBD Oil.

 Related: What Can CBD Do for Me?